 - (1) All Other Compensation, being the value of perquisites received by NEOs, including personal benefits provided to the NEOs that are not available to other employees, was not greater than \$50,000 or 10% of his or her salary for the financial year.
-The value of perquisites is based on the actual cost to the Corporation for items such as employee health and dental benefitplan payments. - (2) Allison Radford was appointed as CEO on April 25, 2019 and resigned April 4, 2022.
-Prior to 2019, Mrs. Radford served as COO. - (3) Peter J. Byrne was appointed as Executive Chairman on April 25, 2019.
-Prior to that date, Mr. Byrne served as CEO.
+The value of perquisites is based on the actual cost to the Corporation for items such as employee health and dental benefit plan payments. - (2) Allison Radford resigned as CEO April 4, 2022 and returned as CEO, September 1, 2022. - (3) Scott Morrow was CEO between April 4, 2022 and August 31, 2022.